 Editor's Note: Got to Be Real

-In September, I had the chance to visit the home offices of Funny or Die-the comedy website that began in 2007 with "The Landlord" and has since grown to be one of the top video content destinations on the web.
-The offices are nothing much, but the people who work there are some of the smartest, most talented, and flat-out nicest people I've met in my years in this industry.
+In September, I visited the Hollywood offices of Funny or Die-the comedy website that began in 2007 with the Will Ferrell video "The Landlord" and has since grown to be one of the top video content destinations on the web.

-Indeed, though the creative office is in Hollywood, there's nothing Hollywood about the staff.
-Everyone is down-to-earth and all about the work, whether you're talking about Adam McKay and Chris Henchy-who, along with Will Ferrell, make up the production team behind not only Funny or Die but also movie hits such as Talladega Nights and The Other Guys-or Dashiell Driscoll, whose job it is to send out "seven and a half" tweets a day.
-These are people who are on the cutting edge of online video, entertainment, and social media, but who apologize when they use a buzzword like "trending."
+There's no show-biz phoniness about the staff.
+Everyone is down-to-earth and all about the work, whether that's Adam McKay and Chris Henchy-who, along with Ferrell make up the production team behind not only Funny or Die but also movie hits such as Talladega Nights and The Other Guys-or Dashiell Driscoll, whose job it is to send out "seven and a half" tweets a day.
+These are people who are on the cutting edge of online video, entertainment and social media, but who apologise when they use a buzzword like "trending."

-It's exactly that authenticity-the fact that it's in Hollywood but not of Hollywood-that makes Funny or Die's content so successful.
+It's exactly that authenticity that makes Funny or Die's content so successful.
 "I liken it to going to see a band in concert, seeing the things they see between sets and the sweat on their brow," as COO Mitch Galbraith puts it.
 "You don't often get access to celebrities like that."

 That sense of connection, that sense of genuineness, is also key to the company's social media marketing strategy, and that's one of the biggest lessons that any online video company can take from Funny or Die's success.
 If you're going to have a social media strategy, and by all means you should, it has to be, for lack of a better term, real.

-"I think it's a policy for most companies to think like, ‘Just put up a Facebook page or just put up a Twitter account,' and push your information at these people," says VP of marketing Patrick Starzan, who'll be speaking at the Online Video Platform Summit in Los Angeles in November.
+"I think it's a policy for most companies to think like, ‘Just put up a Facebook page or just put up a Twitter account,' and push your information at these people," says VP of marketing Patrick Starzan.
 "That's not the way social media works.
 If the word social doesn't clue you off it's about being social.
 It's about understanding."

 The rest of Starzan's thoughts are worth printing in full: